-Summer Semester

-Cardio-Pulmonary Clinical Physiology (3 cr.)

-- Course #: PHZB 644 (Prerequisites: PHZB 641 and PHZB 642) - Description: This 3-credit hour course uses clinical situations to examine and reinforce mechanisms important to understanding systemic physiology related to 1) Heart Electrical function, 2) Myocardial Blood Flow, and 3) Pulmonary compliance and breathing.
-This course utilizes a combination of faculty-lead teaching techniques that include teambased learning (TBL), problem-based learning (PBL), and in-class exercises.
-All course materials have been prepared by the supervising faculty and will be available
+Summer Semester Clinical Physiology (6 cr.)
+Course #: PHZB-615 (Prerequisites: PHZB-605 and PHZB-606) Description: This is a course that uses clinical situations to examine and reinforce mechanisms important to understanding systemic physiology.
+There are six areas covered:

-Gastrointestinal-Renal-Endocrine Clinical Physiology (3 cr.)

-- Course #: PHZB 645 (Prerequisites: PHZB 642 and PHZB 643) - Description: This 3-credit hour course uses clinical situations to examine and reinforce mechanisms important to understanding systemic physiology related to 1) gastrointestinal blood flow and acid production, 2) renal control of arterial blood pressure, and 3) control of endocrine functions.
-This course utilizes a combination of faculty-lead teaching techniques that include team-based learning (TBL), problem-based learning (PBL), and in-class exercises.
-All course materials have been prepared by the supervising faculty and will be available to students as needed.

-Research in Physiology (6 cr.)

-- Course #: PHZB 619 - Description: There is a limited enrollment in this course for those who wish to complete physiologically relevant research with one of our faculty and/or associates.
+1) electrical functioning of the heart 2) blood pressure and circulatory control mechanisms 3) ventilation and perfusion of the lungs - 4) gastrointestinal blood flow and acid production - 5) blood flow and oxygen utilization by the heart - 6) control of the many endocrine functions This course utilizes a combination of faculty-lead teaching techniques that include: team based learning (TBL), problem based learning (PBL), and in-class exercises.
+All course materials have been prepared by the supervising faculty and will be available to students online as needed.
+Research in Physiology (1 - 6 cr.)
+Course #: PHZB-619 Offered: To Be Determined Description: There is a limited enrollment in this course for those who wish to complete physiologically relevant research with one of our faculty and/or associates.
+The number of credits will depend upon the level of commitment by the student in agreement with a faculty mentor and the Director of Graduate Education for Physiology.